 Bitter melon has only positives, as far as I am concerned.
 It’s fresh on my mind, because like I mentioned, when I was in New York City, I had the pleasure of spending quite a bit of time with Chef David Bouley, a world-famous Japanese cuisine expert who frequently travels to Asia to study specific food consumption and dietary habits that allow locales such as Okinawa, Japan to be such longevity hotspots.
 And one of the large bags of tea he brought back with him and gave to me was comprised of the same compound they ate in copious quantities before nearly every meal – you guessed it – bitter melon extract.

-But I already knew of bitter melon because I’ve personally been using it in the form of a potent tiny capsule I’ll fill you in on shortly – a capsular combination of the aforementioned rock lotus extract and bitter melon extract – and I’ve been using it to manage my postprandial blood glucose levels with potent efficacy for the three years.
+But I already knew of bitter melon because I’ve personally been using it in the form of a potent tiny capsule I'll fill you in on shortly, and I've been using it to manage my postprandial blood glucose levels with potent efficacy for the three years.

-Taxonomically known as Momordica charantia, bitter melon may be an effective alternative to biguanides from metformin in controlling blood sugar levels and regulating blood pressure.
+Taxonomically known as Momordica charantia, bitter melon may be effective in controlling blood sugar levels and regulating blood pressure.
 Although the precise mechanism by which it works (whether it’s through regulation of insulin release or altered glucose metabolism and its insulin-like effect) is not known, bitter melon naturally contains antidiabetic compounds like charantin, vicine, and polypeptide-p, plus some other health-boosting components like antioxidants.

 Bitter melon is a popular treatment for diabetes and similar conditions among the indigenous people of Asia, South America, India, and East Africa.
 As noted earlier, it’s known particularly well in Okinawa, Japan.
 Okinawa, like the Bama County, is one of the world’s “blue zones”, an area where the average lifespan is unusually long, and it’s also where some of the longest-lived people on the planet live.